-At this stage the class teacher and SENCo, will provide interventions that are additional to, or different from, those provided as part of the class's usual differentiated curriculum.
+At this stage the class teacher and SENCo, will discuss interventions that are additional to, or different from, those provided as part of the class's usual differentiated curriculum.

 After discussion with the SENCo, the class teacher will remain responsible for planning, delivering and monitoring the outcomes for the child on a daily basis.
-The provision will be based on the child's APDR and will be recorded and monitored by the SENCO.
+The provision will be based on the child's APDR and will be recorded by the class teacher and monitored by the SENCO.